Jebel Musa (Morocco): Ecology

 The mountain is a site for birdwatching.
 Migratory birds use the updraughts and thermals from Jebel Musa to gain height before attempting to cross the Strait of Gibraltar.
 The Strait of Gibraltar is "one of the world's most prominent" migration bottlenecks and raptor watching is popular in the fall, though the best observation points may be north of the Strait.
+The site has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of migrating soaring birds, especially raptors, cranes and storks, as well as passerines and waders.
 The shoreline at the foot of the mountain has been designated as a protected Ramsar site since 2019.

 The area around the mountain has over 200 caves that attract visiting cavers.
 The area around the mountain is mainly forest and is identified in the Plan for Protected Areas in Morocco as a Site of Biological and Ecological Interest (SIBE).